Enumerated type: PHP

 The Enum's interface exposes a method that gives a collection of its enumerators and their names.
 String/integer-backed Enums also expose the backing value and methods to (attempt) deserialization.
 Users may add further methods.

 Rust

-Though Rust uses the enum keyword like C, it uses it to describe tagged unions, of which enums can be considered a degenerate form.
-Rust's enums are therefore much more flexible and can contain struct and tuple variants.
+Though Rust uses the enum keyword like C, its enums are tagged unions, of which enums can be considered a degenerate form.
+Rust's enums are therefore much more flexible and its members can describe different data.